 Given that I was going for that kind of sweetness you get in a pina colada, I used 3 ounces of cream of coconut.
 If you don't like your drinks sweet, you may want to tone down the cream of coconut.
 But if you're like me and dig pina coladas, 3 ounces should be just right.

 My tropical pico de gallo with mango, papaya, toasted coconut and fresh ginger is an obvious choice with this coconut margarita.
-You also can’t go wrong with a shrimp and grilled pineapple salad.
+You also love my lobster tacos with mango-habanero salsa with this summery sipper.

 Need More Margaritas in Your Life?